When You Arrive

 - Primary support persons, visitors and healthcare decision makers who have tested positive for COVID-19 within the last 10 days are not permitted

-- Visitors must be over the age 18 and will be screened for common symptoms
+- Visitors must be over the age of 16 and will be screened for common symptoms

 - Barrier masks worn over both the nose and mouth are required

 - You will have your temperature taken with a no-touch thermometer

 - Physical distancing is to be followed by staying 6 feet away from others, including staff